 Essential Nutrients for Health

-To guarantee your leopard gecko's health and proper shedding, it's important to provide a balanced diet rich in calcium, Vitamin D3, and protein.
-Calcium isn't just important for strong bones and muscle function; it plays a significant role in supporting healthy shedding cycles.
+To guarantee your leopard gecko’s health and proper shedding, it’s important to provide a balanced diet rich in calcium, Vitamin D3, and protein.
+Calcium isn’t just important for strong bones and muscle function; it is significant in supporting healthy shedding cycles.
 Without enough calcium, your gecko could face shedding issues, affecting their overall wellness.

 Vitamin D3 is equally significant as it helps with the absorption and utilization of calcium, ensuring your gecko stays healthy and can shed properly.
-Protein, on the other hand, is key for tissue repair, growth, and skin regeneration, especially during shedding.
+Conversely, protein is key for tissue repair, growth, and skin regeneration, especially during shedding.

 Ensuring your leopard gecko gets these essential nutrients will help prevent shedding issues and promote overall wellness.